 When a person is unemployed or underemployed, they may be unable to abide by the repayment plan associated with Chapter 13 bankruptcy.
 As a result, they may be unsure how to proceed with their debt relief strategy.
 However, bankruptcy may still be available through Chapter 7 filing or Chapter 7 conversion.
 This option can allow a person to continue filing for bankruptcy protection and not have to worry about the expectations of a repayment plan.

 If you are considering filing for bankruptcy protection but are not certain whether you can work through the repayment plan, we can help you to make this determination.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+Contact the Birmingham bankruptcy lawyers of [firm-name], by calling [phone-number].

 A person who is not receiving any or substantial income may be unable to work through the repayment plan expected of Chapter 13 bankruptcy proceedings.
 Instead, these individuals may want to consider Chapter 7 bankruptcy.